 On This Day March 9

 1959 – The Barbie doll makes her glamorous debut at the American Toy Fair in New York, retailing for $3.
-Barbie was the creation of American businesswoman and inventor Ruth Handler, who wanted “a doll through which [a little girl could] project herself into her dream of her future.”
+Barbie was the creation of Ruth Handler — American businesswoman, inventor and co-founder of Mattel — who wanted “a doll through which [a little girl could] project herself into her dream of her future.”

 1985 – The Adopt-a-Highway program launches when the first sign is posted along State Highway 69 in Tyler, Texas.
 The program, in which local businesses support trash cleanup along a designated section of highway, quickly spreads across the U.S. and on to Canada, Japan and New Zealand.

 1974 – One-hit wonder and Canadian native Terry Jacks basks in the glow of the No. 1 spot on the singles chart with “Seasons in the Sun.”
 He holds the top spot for three weeks.
 The original song was written in French in 1961 under the title of “Le Moribond” (“The Dying Man”) by Belgian poet-composer Jacques Brel.